All Episodes

 There's probably a bunch more hiding out somewhere.

-So and I cannot explain this.
+And I cannot explain this.

 I can't explain why.

-But well, I can.
+Well, I can.

-The lubric the the the oil that you spray on to keep things from sticking, and I sprayed the side of that trash can so that that mouse couldn't get any traction and jump out of it.
+And I sprayed the side of that trash can so that that mouse couldn't get any traction and jump out of it.

-I wanted it to be slipping every time it tried to jump, because the thumping was driving me crazy.
+I wanted it to be slipping every time it tried to jump because the thumping was driving me crazy.

 And I thought this stuff, I don't know.

-I mean it was it's vegetable oil.
+I mean, it's vegetable oil.

-So I said, Well, this is not working because my whole point here was to trap the mouse and have it die because I was overloading it with fat.
+So I said, well, this is not working because my whole point here was to trap the mouse and have it die because I was overloading it with fat.

 I forgot to realize it takes a lifetime of doing that, screw up somebody's metabolism.